geokkjer/blog/content/how-to/how to make this blog.md

 What is a ststic site generator
 What is the spec I am looking for

-# Choosing static site generator
+# Choosing a static site generator

 There is a jungle out there, waht should you choose ?
 This time I went with feel rather than some metric.
 I tried a couple of the most popular ones and when I got to Zola ??I just went with that.